CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

 ### Task 1: Perform a rolling update

-In this task, you will edit the web application source code to update some configurations and update the Docker image used by the deployment.
-Then you will perform a rolling update to demonstrate how to deploy a code change.
-Rolling updates allow Deployment updates to take place with zero downtime by incrementally updating Pods instances with new ones.
-The new Pods will be scheduled on Nodes with available resources.
+In this task, you will modify the web application's source code to apply configuration changes and update the Docker image used in the deployment.
+You will then perform a rolling update to demonstrate how to deploy the code changes.
+Rolling updates enable the  updates to occur with zero downtime by gradually replacing existing Pod instances with new ones.
+The updated Pods will be scheduled on Nodes that have available resources.

 >**Note**: Please perform this task using a new command prompt which should be not connected to the build agent VM but should be logged into Azure.

-1. First you will be making some changes in your web application source code and will be creating a new docker image based on the latest changes.
+1. First, you will modify the source code in your web application, and then you will create a new Docker image that aligns with the latest changes.

 1. Open a new Command Prompt.